© Stokkete | Dreamstime.com

 If your primary problem seems to be difficulty falling asleep, a simple solution is to try going to bed at a later hour, when you’re more likely to be sleepy.
 If your problem is staying asleep, you may have a coexisting sleep disorder, such as sleep apnea.
 Or, you may be taking medications such as antidepressants, decongestants, steroids, and some drugs for hypertension or asthma that can cause insomnia.

 Difficulty Falling Asleep?
-Try These Tips
+Try These Simple Sleep Hygiene Tactics

 - Stick to the same wake-up and bedtime schedule.
 For some people, the answer to “what does insomnia mean?” is that it’s an inability to establish a body clock that knows when it’s time to sleep and when to be awake.
 You may be lying awake because your body doesn’t need sleep yet.
 If you try going to sleep and waking up at the same time every day, and can avoid naps (especially late in the afternoon), you may be able to set your personal clock to the sleep/wake schedule you need.

 - Exercise during the day, preferably in the morning.
 It’s no surprise that sleep is essential to help a tired body recover.
 So the more physical activity you engage in, the more your body and mind will crave sleep at the end of the day.
+If you’ve been sedentary, start with a simple walking program; our post “The Benefits of Walking” will help.

 By trying some of these and other tips on falling asleep in this section (see links below), you may notice a change in your insomnia symptoms.
 If you do, continue with these positive improvements.
 If not, tell your doctor about your sleep issues.
 Sleep is not often brought up at routine appointments, so it may be up to you to discuss the issue and even ask for a referral to a sleep specialist if your symptoms become chronic.